with Christine and John Valters Paintner

 When you register you are making a commitment both to yourself as well as to us and the community that forms.
 We limit participants to a small intimate group.
 We know sometimes life intervenes and cancellations happen.
 Please be clear on our cancellation policy.
 But also please be clear on your commitment to this experience.

-- a simple, yet very comfortable, single room en suite in the monastery guest house
+- a simple, yet very comfortable, single or double room en suite in the monastery guest house

 - daily breakfast